Update cookies preferences

 Long Integer (4 bytes) in the range: -2,147,483,648 to 2,147,483,647.

-Hexadecimal numbers can be entered directly by preceding numbers in the proper range with &H. For example, &H10 in hexadecimal represents decimal 16.
+Hexadecimal value of number can be entered directly by preceding numbers in the proper range with &H. For example, &H10 in hexadecimal represents decimal 16.

 Single Real number (4 bytes) with the precision 7 digits in the range: